robclark56/RaspiBolt-Extras/RB_extra_backup_SCB.md

 * Notices when the `channel.backup` file has changed
 * Uploads the new `channels.backup` file to your webserver.

 The method used is based on this from Alex Bosworth: [alexbosworth/inotify-channel-backup.md](https://gist.github.com/alexbosworth/2c5e185aedbdac45a03655b709e255a3).
-Alex's method uses a simp 'cp' (Copy) command which is limited if you are trying to create an off-site backup.
-Of course there are probably many other ways of sending the backup file off-site; I am simply documenting the methoid I used as I was already using the off-site webserver to automate my wallet unlocks.
+Alex's method uses a simple 'cp' (Copy) command which is limited if you are trying to create an off-site backup.
+Of course there are probably many other ways of sending the backup file off-site; I am simply documenting the method I used as I was already using the off-site webserver to automate my wallet unlocks.

 On your Raspibolt: login as admin.
 Install inotify-tools.
 Then create, edit, and save copy-channel-backup-on-change.sh